Low potassium (hypokalaemia)

 Potassium is a mineral ( electrolyte) in the body.
 Almost 98% of potassium is found inside the cells.
 Small changes in the level of potassium that is present outside the cells can have severe effects on the heart, nerves, and muscles.

 The kidney is the main organ that controls the balance of potassium by removing excess potassium into the urine.

-People with eating disorders such as anorexia nervosa and bulimia, patients with AIDS, alcoholics, and those who have had bariatric surgery have a higher incidence of hypokalaemia than others.
+People with eating disorders such as anorexia nervosa and bulimia, patients with AIDS, alcoholics, and those who have had bariatric surgery, have a higher incidence of hypokalaemia.